CarlM-69/anti-afk_for_roblox/README.md

 # idk man
-idk what im doing just a random thing
+idk what im doing, just a random thing